mrkysf/p3/ChattyChatChat/src/README.md

 #**ChattyChatChatProject**

-#Descritpion
-*Chat Server that allows private and public messages between users
+*This project is a basic chat server which sends private and public messages between users

 #Server Files
 * ChattyChatChatServer.java